 The Committee also is to prepare an annual report which addresses each function and responsibility and submit it to the Senate secretary two weeks before the May Senate meeting.

 Term: VP Academic Affairs Designee

-Department: Associate Vice President for Research & ED
+Department: Interim Vice President for Research & ED

 Term: VP Research Designee